Utah School Choice Roadmap

 Mountain Heights Academy is another free online public option for students in grades 7-12.
 The school is the first secondary school in the country to create and publicly release its own curriculum as an “open educational resource” freely available for anyone’s use.

-Additionally, a number of Utah school districts have developed their own online school programs, some of which may be options even for out-of-district students
+Additionally, a number of Utah school districts developed their own online school programs during the pandemic, some of which continue to be options even for out-of-district students

 Utah Homeschooling